 Giving circles will do far more research than your typical donor.
 You can help them out by arming them with easy-to-understand data and infographics about your organization’s impact shared on your website.

-Of course, it’s important to balance the numbers with stories that also show your nonprofit’s impact – many people can be turned-off if the numbers are overdone.
+Of course, it’s important to balance the numbers with stories that also show your nonprofit’s impact – many people can be turned off if the numbers are overdone.

-#3.
+#2: Always be social#3.
 Use your blog for outreach

 Your blog is a great way to create content that giving circle members can stumble upon!
 While your website itself probably doesn’t have a section about giving circles, you can dedicate blog content to the subject to capture people who search for it on Google.